Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 On the flip side, though, you’ll end up paying more for the smaller Pixel 6 if you buy through AT&T or Verizon, as these carriers are selling the mmWave variants which cost $100 more than unlocked models.
 Worse, AT&T has been noted to sell all of their Pixel 6 phones for $40 more than any other retailer or carrier, for whatever reason.

 Latest update: As of November 1, 2021, the Pixel 6 Pro is still in stock at quite a few carriers, making them the best — and only — way to buy Google’s latest high-end flagship.
 Of particular note, Verizon is the only carrier offering the Pixel 6 Pro in Sorta Sunny, though on a slight backorder.
-AT&T and Verizon are also the only carriers to offer the Pixel 6 Pro in Cloudy White, albeit with a longer one to two week backorder.
+AT&T and Verizon are also the only carriers to offer the Pixel 6 Pro in Cloudy White, albeit with a longer multi-week backorder.

 Luckily, if you’re trying to get the smaller Pixel 6, just about every carrier you can think of has the phone in stock.
 It’s just a matter of how picky you are about the color, with smaller carriers often only offering the Stormy Black colorway.